OCWA’s OpExpo 2022 was Our Biggest Ever

-This year’s Operator Expo had everything the Orange County water community has come to expect from OCWA: a strong slate of training sessions, a wide array of spirited competitions, and a delicious barbecue lunch.
+As with past year’s events before the pandemic, this year’s Operator Expo had everything the Orange County water community has come to expect from OCWA: a strong slate of training sessions, a wide array of spirited competitions, and a delicious barbecue lunch.
 Everyone had a great time as they earned Certified CE training units, interacted with dozens of vendors, and enjoyed watching or participating in the contests.
 Plans are already underway for next year’s event.

 Special thanks are due to the many Sponsors and Exhibitors who participated in this year’s event.
 Twenty-two Vendors joined us to display their products, demonstrate their uses, and answer all the operator’s questions.
-In addition, eight Sponsors stepped forward to help ensure the success of the day.
+In addition, eleven Sponsors stepped forward to help ensure the success of the day.
 The names of all our Sponsors and the Vendors are listed here.
 Without the generous support of our Sponsors, and the dedicated attention of the Exhibitors, our event would have been nowhere near the success we all enjoyed.
 We are especially indebted to Irvine Ranch Water District, for once again generously hosting our event at Rattlesnake Reservoir.

 Special thanks to Boyd Schultz with Laguna Beach County Water District who organized and ran the Pipe Tapping Contest.
 Set up for the event was done the day before by crews from both IRWD and LBCWD.
 Afterwards, teams from the City of Santa Ana, City of Anaheim, and Irvine Ranch Water District assisted with dismantling and the final cleanup of the event.